ArthurLino/music-player/README.md

 <h1 align="center"> 🐱‍👤codename: music-player</h1>

 <p align="center">Recently, the Rocketseat community came up with a new challenge, bringing a project per week.
-Well, this is my version of the challenge's first project, a basic ReactJS player built from scratch.</p>
+Well, this is my version of the challenge's first project, a basic ReactTS player built from scratch.</p>

 <p align="center"> Check it out: <a href="https://music-player-arthurlino.vercel.app/" target="_blank">https://music-player-chi-sable.vercel.app/</a></p>